 - ✓ All segments, carriers, options and devices must be placed in accordance with the selected method. - ✓ Segments are cleaned and in perfect condition. - ✓ Segments are placed in the corresponding grid position. - 1.
-When installing an MCA 384 Active Carrier, connect the cable.

-2. Lower the segment onto the rear of the deck.

-- 3. Align the rear edge to the rear channel cover or the instrument extension. - 4.
-Carefully lower the front part of the segment (A).
+Lower the segment onto the rear of the deck. - 2.
+Align the rear edge to the rear channel cover or the instrument extension.

-5. Turn the clamp lever from left to right, to its closed position.
-Refer to section "Checking Segment" [▶ 188].
+4. Turn the clamp lever from left to right, to its closed position.
+Refer to section "Checking Segment" [▶ 193].